Current RN, PA, MD, DO, DDS license

 Provider approved by the California Board of Registered Nursing.
 Provider # CEP 15997 for 10 Contact Hours.

 MyCEcredit is an approved provider of continuing nursing education by the Alabama State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation (ANCC).
-Code # 5-133.
+Approved for 10 Contact Hours; Code # 5-133.

 The American Board of Certification for Gastroenterology Nurses (ABCGN) has designated Sedation Certification and Clinical Competency as GI-Specific for 6.75 contact hours.